-Starting (January 2015) and throughout the fellowship, Arizona's Fellowship lead and data steward participated regularly on bi-weekly check-in calls with CDC, ASTHO, and other Fellows.
+Throughout the fellowship, Arizona's Fellowship lead and data steward participated regularly on bi-weekly check-in calls with CDC, ASTHO, and other Fellows.
 These meetings helped to provide Fellows with needed guidance to move their project forward.
 Arizona learned about the guidance and tools available on the SharePoint site.